pwr-Solaar/Solaar/docs/implementation.md

 This setup allows for very quick implementation of simple settings but it bypasses the data stored in a device object.

-TODO:  Refactor settings so that they always use data stored in device objects.
-Set up code to create a device data as easily as simple settings are creates.
-Set up code to use this to create a setting object for the Solaar GUI.
-Use callbacks to control GUI redisplay whenever the device data changes.

 ### Solaar Rules